rust-lang/rust/text/0000-proc-macros.md

 # Detailed design
 [design]: #detailed-design

-There are two kinds of procedural macro: function-like and macro-like.
+There are two kinds of procedural macro: function-like and attribute-like.
 These two kinds exist today, and other than naming (see
 [RFC 1561](https://github.com/rust-lang/rfcs/pull/1561)) the syntax for using these macros remains unchanged.
 If the macro is called `foo`, then a function- like macro is used with syntax `foo!(...)`, and an attribute-like macro with